 Baba, who went shopping most mornings in Blacktown’s arcades (before there were gargantuan malls), in the same way that Europeans go to morning markets, would buy the cheese at one of several delicatessens she frequented that specialised in Eastern European cheeses and charcuterie.

-She would use the tvorog to make vareniki as well.
+My grandmother would use the tvorog to make vareniki as well.
 But not before she’d unwrapped the cheese – which was in a plastic bag, sitting in its juices, which in turn was wrapped carefully in a big sheet of butcher’s paper – and chop off a slice for me to savour.
 I could have happily eaten the whole block.

 It’s impossible for me to find tvorog here in Cambodia, and even cottage cheese, feta cheese and cream cheese can be challenging, hence my use of ricotta.
 No tips for making these Russian ricotta cheese pancakes for syrniki.
 Just make sure you serve them piping hot, with your favourite fruit jam or stewed fruit, and sour cream of course.